Meet our Partners: MURAL, modern tools for a modern way of working

 This is an interesting time for organisations and professionals alike – as digital continuously redefines what it means to do work, and how organisations can digitise and innovate their way of working.
 What is your vision for the future of work?
 And how do you see MURAL supporting it?

 I see work developing in two ways.
 First, everything is becoming more digital.
 People are working from everywhere across the world.
-We have to accommodate for that.
+We have to accommodate that.
 And I think that will be even more important in the future.
 You will see more and more companies looking for talent across the globe.
-Especially in some places it can be hard to find the exact talent that you are looking for, let’s say in Silicon Valley, or maybe even in Amsterdam.
-But with digital technology you don’t need to move people across the world to work with you.
+Especially in some places, it can be hard to find the exact talent that you are looking for, let’s say in Silicon Valley, or maybe even in Amsterdam.
+But with digital technology, you don’t need to move people across the world to work with you.
 I think that’s going to be a very important part of the future of work.

-Not only for just finding that talent, but also for retaining people just allowing them to work from wherever they feel most comfortable.
+Not only for just finding that talent but also for retaining people just allowing them to work from wherever they feel most comfortable.
 If they don’t want to move to the big city because they feel comfortable in the village where they live, for example, or maybe someone who is constantly travelling around.
 And the same goes like this not only for your employees but also for your clients.
 If you’re working in a consultant-client environment, you cannot always be with your client.
 So it’s easy to have an online platform where you can collaborate with each other.

 And I think the second part that I see changing and has been happening over the past few years is that companies are more focused on design thinking.
 So you see almost any company in the world transforming in that direction, where design is actually setting the strategy for the company and not being just some artefact or a theme that helps you make things pretty.
 They are doing all the user research, defining the problems and setting out the strategy, all based on design.
 I think that is like a great development that makes companies better.
 And I think MURAL plays a role in that since we are a platform to collaborate visually in a very natural way.
 And designers, who are used to work this way, are usually the ones who are adopting it easily and spreading it through the organisation.

 An important case that I am very proud of is the way that IBM has implemented MURAL across their organisation.
 So around four years ago, the head of design of IBM had the task to train the whole IBM workforce in design thinking.
 IBM is like a massive company with more than 300,000 people across the globe.
 How are you going to do that?
 So he came across MURAL and he actually thought ‘Hey, this is the tool that I’m going to use for that.
-This is a tool that I’m going to use to scale design thinking across the whole organization, including templates and methods and ways of working.’
-And over these past four years, IBM has scaled that across the organization.
+This is a tool that I’m going to use to scale design thinking across the whole organisation, including templates and methods and ways of working.’
+And over these past four years, IBM has scaled that across the organisation.
 And you see that in the numbers and how they actually use MURAL.
 More than 100,000 people have signed up for MURAL and more than 30,000 are still using it every single month.
 So that’s definitely a great success story of how MURAL can be used.

 In your webpage, you define MURAL as digital workspaces for visual collaboration and innovation.
 How do you think this tool helps with innovation?
 And about yourselves, what processes do you use to have new ideas and do things differently in MURAL?